blurryiurii/prime-grid-labeling/README.md

 Steps:
 - Leave the START_N as it is
 - Set END_N to be the upper bound for how big NxN array you wish to create
+- 64 is a good number for the upper bound, 48 if your computer is a bit slow
 - Run the script
 - See your CPU's hard work in folder `grids`, which includes a `_successful-grids.txt` list of all NxN grids the script could generate, and a corresponding txt file for each grid.